 Many survivors of narcissistic abuse feel guilty for missing their ex-partner or the good times in the relationship.
 It’s important to understand that this is a normal part of the healing process.
 Those feelings don’t invalidate the abuse you experienced or mean you should go back.

-10. Healing isn’t linear — there will be good days and bad days.
+10. Healing isn’t linear, and there will be good days and bad days.

-11. Your emotions, even the difficult ones, are valid and important.
+11. Your emotions, even the hard ones, are valid and important.

 12. You don’t owe the narcissist forgiveness or closure.